euroteamoutreach/bfo-docs/docs/students/signing-up.md

 # Signing Up

-If a Bible First coach has invited you to sign up, then hopefully you've been given either a web address or a signup key.
-If you've been given a web address, just visit it and follow the instructions.
+If a Bible First coach has invited you to sign up, then hopefully you've been given either a signup link or a signup key.
+If you've been given a link, just visit it and follow the instructions.

-*Example web addresses:*
+*Example signup links:*
 ```
 https://bfst.co/en/K7YN39
 https://biblefirst.online/en/K7YN39/sign_up